islandcontroller/armcm-devcontainer/README.md

 Launch it from a terminal tab using the `ozone` command.

+### SEGGER J-Flash other GUI tools
+Use the following command to install the GUI dependencies:

+    setup-devcontainer --install-gui

+Then, you can launch J-Flash using the `JFlashExe` command.

 ## Licensing

 If not stated otherwise, the contents of this project are licensed under The MIT License.
 The full license text is provided in the [`LICENSE`](LICENSE) file.